cyvaer-llc/learn-viewer/docs/custom-markdown.md

-# Custom Markup
+# Custom Markdown
-Lessons and activities have custom component markup.
+Lessons and activities have custom component markdown.
 In Learn, these are enclosed by `### !` followed by some marker.

 ## Known components
 * Callouts